Psingh12354/databricks/README.md

 ### Trigger
 - ```.trigger(once=True)``` is supposed to process only one patch of data.
 - ```.trigger(availableNow=True)``` setting is used for incremental batch processing in Structured Streaming it help in processing data immediately.
+- To run any query in micro-batch use trigger.
 - To have an up and running job with a 1-hour processing interval; ```.trigger(processingTime='60 minutes')```

 | Aspect                | Triggered Execution      | Continuous Execution    | Development         | Production          |